DallasSybrowsky/PWA-Text-Editor/README.md

 ## Installation

-In order to install the application, please use the following command:
+In order to install the application, simply click the install button on the page in the browser.

 ## Contribution